abduljaleel/workshop-appflow-athena-quicksight/README.md

 In this step, you will create a slack app by following below instuctions:

-*   Sign in to your Slack workspace where you’d like to install the new app, or [create a new workspace](https://slack.com/intl/en-au/help/articles/206845317-Create-a-Slack-workspace)
+*   Sign in to your Slack workspace where you’d like to install the new app, or [create a new workspace](https://slack.com/intl/en-au/help/articles/206845317-Create-a-Slack-workspace.
+Name the workspace as 'apt-workshop-workspace'.
 *   Create a Slack app named 'APTWorkshopApp' from [here](https://api.slack.com/docs/sign-in-with-slack#sign-in-with-slack__details__create-your-slack-app-if-you-havent-already)

 ![image](images/slack-app-new.png)